joealden/corum-docs/src/development/2-structure/3-client.md

 The details of Corum's Nuxt config are explained in the client's code analysis section.

-## Apollo
+## Fetching Data with Apollo

 As mentioned in the Design section of this report, the API is a GraphQL server.
 This is instead of a similar comparable technique such as REST.
-To find out more about the benefits of GraphQL, have a look at 'API Design' sub section in the Design section.
+To find out more about the benefits of GraphQL, have a look at the 'API Design' sub section in the Design section.

 Because the API is a GraphQL server, the client needs a GraphQL client library to communicate with the server.
-Communication with the server could be done manually with `GET` and `POST` JSON requests to the API endpoint.
-However, just like Vue provides a declarative interface to the DOM, GraphQL clients provide a declarative interface to fetching data.
+Communication with the server could be done manually with `GET` and `POST` JSON requests to the API endpoint, however, just like Vue provides a declarative interface to the DOM, GraphQL clients provide a declarative interface for fetching data.

 Even though GraphQL is a relatively new technology, there are quite a few clients to choose from.
-Some libraries target specific view libraries, most notably React as it is the most popular (Such as `urql`).
-I will be excluding these options as I want to be able to have a nice interface to the client though Vue.
+Some libraries target React as it is the most popular view library (Such as `urql`).
+I will be excluding these options as I want to be able to have a nice interface to the client through Vue.

-Here is a short list of the choices that I considered:
+Here is the list of the choices that I considered:

-**Start here -> graphql-request, relay, apollo**
+* `graphql-request`
+* `relay`
+* `apollo`

+The following sub sections will give a brief explanation of the pros and cons of each library.

+### `graphql-request`

+placeholder

+### `relay`

+placeholder

+### `apollo`

+placeholder

 * Describe what Apollo is (Reference design)
   * A GraphQL client that provide the following: